Wehbe Katicha

 Wehbe Katicha (وهبي قاطيشا, born in 1943) is a Lebanese politician and a former general in the Lebanese Army.

-He is currently a representative in the Lebanese parliament having been elected in May 2018 as a candidate of the Lebanese Forces party in Akkar.
+He was, as of 2022, a representative in the Lebanese parliament, having been elected in May 2018 as a candidate of the Lebanese Forces party in Akkar.

 Personal life and background

 Katicha was born to a Greek Orthodox family in Chadra, Akkar.
 He attended several elementary schools in Akkar then Apôtres high school in Jounieh and Furn el-Chebek's public high school.
 He joined the army in 1964 and stayed until his resignation in 1999.
 He earned a bachelor's degree in political science from the Lebanese University in 1980.
 Between 1999 and 2008, he wrote weekly military and political analysis about regional and international topics in Al-Massira magazine and other Lebanese and Arab newspapers.
 He was also a frequent guest of Lebanese TVs during recent armed conflicts, namely Iraq War and July War.